cabroe/schichtplaner/README.md

 ### Build a dockerfile

-Using `docker build -t go-vite .`, will use a multistage dockerfile to build the vite frontend code using a node image, then the golang using a golang image, the put the single binary into an alpine image.
+Using `docker build -t schichtplaner .`, will use a multistage dockerfile to build the vite frontend code using a node image, then the golang using a golang image, the put the single binary into an alpine image.

 ## Hot Reloading